- Current events - News and recent developments and articles

 The Result

 Once inserted or created, the content becomes regular editable text.
 You can format it, trim it down, expand on certain points, or use it as a starting point for your own writing.
-The AI Assistant remains available in the same thread if you need follow-up searches or want to refine the information further.
+Jeannie remains available in the same thread if you need follow-up searches or want to refine the information further.

 Web Search vs. Deep Research